princeedetdesign4yo/princeedett/README.md

 - 👋 Hi, I’m @princeedett
-- 👀 I’m interested in creating smart contracts on the etherum blockchain.
+- 👀 I’m interested in collaborating.
-- 🌱 I’m currently learning Solidity and will be needing all the help and tips.
+- 🌱 I was learning solidity, I guess I ll stick with designing for now..
 - 💞️
 - 📫